 Scalene Triangle: No congruent sides

 Classification of triangles:

 Triangle Classification: (regarding its angles)

 Equiangular: (all angles are equal)

 In a right triangle, one of the angles measures 90 degrees.
 This angle is represented by a small square.

 The side opposite the right angle is the largest and is called hypotenuse.

-The contiguous sides the right angle are called legs.
+The contiguous sides of the right angle are called legs.